aptima-ai/aptima_framework/docs/ten_framework/ten_manager/check_graph.md

 - **Example (Source extension not defined)**:

-  Imagine that the content of `property.json` of a TEN app is as follows.
+  Imagine that the content of `property.json` of a APTIMA app is as follows.

   ```json
   {